coisu/music-genre-classification/README.md

-[Ongoing project] : trying to apply class weights to address the class imbalance issue
+[Ongoing project] : trying to apply class weights to address the class imbalance issue for higher accuracy

 # music-genre-classification